 3. Engine fails to start.
 The most definitive indicator of a battery that needs replacement is a failure during engine startup.
 This simply means that the battery can no longer hold enough charge to turn the starter and spin the engine.
 It may not be much of a problem for vehicles with manual transmission (MT) as one may resort to push-starting the vehicle, but for AT users, it is not an option.
 If the battery is relatively new (less than 2 years old) and a failure occurs, it may be caused by a discharged (drained) battery.
 A discharged battery may be recharged and replacement is not needed.

 Have the battery checked each time you bring your car for servicing.
-As a general rule, replace your battery every 2 to 3 years.
+As a general rule, replace your battery every 2 years.

 © Anthony Urbano (Manila, Philippines)